mertsinanoz/measuring-similarity/README.md

-# A method for measuring similarity or distance method for arbitrary graphs
+# A method for measuring similarity or distance for arbitrary graphs
 Data for paper on a novel method for measuring similarity or distance for arbitrary graphs

 # Requirements